top of page

 There have been depictions of Winston Churchill as Prime Minister, various depictions set against the backdrop of WW II: Wensley Pithey (Ike: The War Years 1978); Brendan Gleeson (INTO THE STORM 2009); the 2017 production with Brian Cox (Churchill) and the latest Gary Oldman, Darkest Hour 2017 (2018 Academy Award winner).

 Some 80 years have elapsed, and the release of Dunkirk is quite a movie and we strongly suggest to see it, especially if you can see it in 70mm IMAX.
 (It won an Academy Award.
 CBS did a marvelous mini-clip.
 Good old AL Roker chats about the movie on NBC's TODAY and the Dunkirk spirit.
-Enjoy Behind the scenes. with IMAX.)
+Enjoy Behind the scenes, with IMAX.)

 By May 21, 1940, the British forces were trapped and surrounded at the port of Dunkirk.
 The miracle job (Operation Dynamo) to evacuate thousands of troops at Dunkirk began, and it went on for ten days and nights.
 Scores of ships of every description from mighty warships draped in battleship grey to pleasure yachts, sail boats and tiny fishing boats performed a heroic evacuation.
 Some 1,350 ships were utilized in the evacuation.
 Dunkirk is part of vol 1 A Toast For You and Me, an informative 192-page book.
 It has a detailed chronology in the book, as all volumes.